The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Tour

 Bowie began touring as a promotion of Ziggy Stardust.
 The first part began in the United Kingdom and ran from 29 January to 7 September 1972.
 A show at the Toby Jug pub in Tolworth on 10 February of the same year was hugely popular, catapulting him to stardom and creating, as described by Buckley, a "cult of Bowie".
 Bowie retained the Ziggy character for the tour.
 His love of acting led to his total immersion in the characters he created for his music.
 After acting the same role over an extended period, it became impossible for him to separate Ziggy from his own offstage character.
 Bowie said that Ziggy "wouldn't leave me alone for years.
 That was when it all started to go sour ...
 My whole personality was affected.
 It became very dangerous.
 I really did have doubts about my sanity."

-After his arrival in America in September 1972, he told Newsweek magazine that he began having trouble differentiating between himself and Ziggy.
+After arriving in America in September 1972, he told Newsweek magazine that he began having trouble differentiating between himself and Ziggy.
 Fearing that Ziggy would define his career, Bowie quickly developed a new persona for his follow-up album, Aladdin Sane (1973), which was mostly recorded from December 1972 to January 1973 between legs of the tour.
 Described by Bowie as "Ziggy goes to America", Aladdin Sane contained songs he wrote while travelling to and across America during the earlier part of the Ziggy tour.
 The character of Aladdin Sane was far less optimistic, rather engaging in aggressive sexual activities and heavy drugs.
 Aladdin Sane became Bowie's first number-one album in the UK.

-The tour lasted eighteen months and passed through the US and Canada; it then went to Japan to promote Aladdin Sane.
+The tour lasted 18 months and passed through North America; it then went to Japan to promote Aladdin Sane.
 The final date of the tour was 3 July 1973, which was performed at the Hammersmith Odeon in London.
 At this show, Bowie made the sudden surprise announcement that the show would be "the last show that we'll ever do", later understood to mean that he was retiring his Ziggy Stardust persona.
 The performance was documented by filmmaker D. A. Pennebaker in a documentary and concert film, which premiered in 1979 and commercially released in 1983 as Ziggy Stardust and the Spiders from Mars, with an accompanying soundtrack album titled Ziggy Stardust: The Motion Picture.
 After being widely bootlegged, a show performed in Santa Monica, California, on 20 October 1972 was officially issued in 2008 as Live Santa Monica '72.